 What Are the Benefits of Testosterone Replacement Therapy?

-There are many benefits of testosterone replacement therapy.
+There are many benefits of testosterone therapy.
 TRT can improve mood, increase muscle mass and strength, decrease body fat, and improve sexual function.
 In addition, TRT can also help to increase bone density and reduce the risk of osteoporosis.

 5 Things to Know Before Starting Testosterone Replacement Therapy